 The plugins profiled above provide some flexibility with how you collect and distribute information through email marketing channels.
 Some even allow you to create a channel that’s all your own.
 This wide array of options allows you to tailor things to match your needs and philosophy.

 What’s really great is that you can reach people on any part of your site.
-Whether it’s through a traditional sidebar widget or an option on your checkout form, you can encourage visitors to build a relationship.
+Whether through a traditional sidebar widget or an option on your checkout form, you can encourage visitors to build a relationship.

 If you’re just getting started with email marketing, think about the various ways you can implement it into what you’re already doing.
 For example, if people are already interacting with a specific feature (like a contact form), then it makes perfect sense to add an opt-in.
 But you may also want to approach them at other times, like at the bottom of a blog post or through a popup window.